 - To renew items: Log in to your account, click on “Loan,” select the item for renewal, and click “Renew.”
 The new due date will appear.
 Items can be renewed up to three times.

-- Overdue books and fines: No online activity may be conducted for overdue books.
-Fines may be viewed on your account.
-Payment of fines and unblocking of accounts must be done by contacting Library staff.
+- Overdue books and fees: No online activity may be conducted for overdue books.

 Fines and Fees